-According to the reports, government CIOs only spend 21 percent of their budgets on digital initiatives as opposed to 33 percent of top performing private and public organizations.
+They show that government CIOs only spend 21 percent of their budgets on digital initiatives as opposed to 33 percent of top performing private and public organizations.

 The digital transformation initiatives in the private sector are being driven by the need to grow business.
 Growth is a top business priority for 58 percent of CEOs.
 Mark Raskino, vice president and Gartner Fellow explained in a statement about the research:

 "IT-related priorities, cited by 31 percent of CEOs, have never been this high in the history of the CEO survey.
-Almost twice as many CEOs are intent on building up in-house technology and digital capabilities as those who plan on outsourcing it (57 percent and 29 percent, respectively).
+Almost twice as many CEOs are intent on building up in-house technology and digital capabilities as those plan on outsourcing it (57 percent and 29 percent, respectively).
 We refer to this trend as the reinternalization of IT,” he said.